ultraq/thymeleaf-layout-dialect/docs/index.md

 ----------

-Check out the [getting started]({% link getting-started.md %}) guide to learn how to add the layout dialect to your Thymeleaf project, or the [examples]({% link examples/index.md %}) for more ways of how the layout dialect can help you build your templates.
+Check out the [getting started]({% link getting-started.md %}) guide to learn how to add the layout dialect to your Thymeleaf project, or the [processors]({% link processors/index.md %}) pages for in-depth examples of each of the layout dialect features and how they can help you build your templates.